Islamabad Football Association: History

-As of December 2020, IFA has 42 football clubs as members.
+As of December 2020, IFA had 42 football clubs as members.

-IFA has been a permanent member of the Pakistan Football Federation Congress since 2010.
-It was then given membership for the term 2011-2015.
-In March 2011, it hosted a PFF D-Certificate Football Coaching Course with the collaboration of PFF.

-Gothia Cup
+As of 2023, IFA had 54 total right of vote clubs including 4 Futsal Clubs.

+Football team

+The Islamabad Football Association representative football team has participated in several football events.
+The team competed in the 2010 KPT-PFF Cup.

 In August 2017, the IFA U-18 team became the first team from Pakistan to win the Gothia Cup China U-18 event held in Shenyang.